I went to Tokyo for Latin American food: A MAZ Review

 Andean Plateau (2820 MASL)

-I try wagyu tongue for the first time and don’t like it, but that’s not the fault of the dish.
+I try wagyu tongue for the first time and don’t like it, but that’s not really the fault of the dish.
 The flatbread is incredible.
 And since we’ve been talking so much about the intentionality behind the sourcing, this was one of the standout courses about how smart they are about it.
 This is the only time that beef is used on the menu, because the Andean plateau is the only place in Peru that cattle can be raised.

 Pacific Current (-20 MBSL)